Cevelop/iltis/README.md

-# ch.hsr.ifs.cdttesting
+# ILTIS Testing

 Enhanced testing and tooling for **Eclipse CDT C/C++** plug-in projects.

 ## Installation

+TODO Update as soon as update site is defined

-The plugins contained in **ch.hsr.ifs.cdttesting** are grouped into four features that are all available via `https://www.cevelop.com/cdt-testing/<eclipse-codename>/` where you need to substitute `<eclipse-codename>` for the codename of the eclipse release you are
+The plugins contained in **ch.hsr.ifs.iltis.testing** are grouped into four features that are all available via `https://www.cevelop.com/cdt-testing/<eclipse-codename>/` where you need to substitute `<eclipse-codename>` for the codename of the eclipse release you are